HOW OUR COURSE WORKS

 Step 2: Learn the key dive skills in a deep pool:

-at a depth that is 25% of the maximum depth you will be certified to dive to.
+at a pool depth that is 25% of the maximum depth you will be certified to dive to.
 This is necessary to ensure you are fully prepared for the sea dives later in the course.
 We use the Kilbernie Aquatic Centre’s diving pool – the largest & deepest diving pool in Wellington.
-The pool measures 25x 16 x 5m and is heated to 26 degrees C. Even so it is a good idea to bring a polyprop t shirt to wear in the water.
+The pool measures 25x 16 x 5m and is heated to 26 degrees C. Even so we recommended that you bring at least one polyprop t shirt to wear in the water.

 Steps 1 & 2 take one week to complete.

-Step 3: Apply the skills you have learnt in the sea.
+Step 3: Apply the skills you have learned in the sea.

 For your international ticket you are required to complete four sea dives under Instructor supervision.
-We will take you to four different dive sites.
-Dives normally take one hour and these are completed on two consecutive Sundays providing conditions are good.
+Dives normally take one hour and these are completed on two consecutive Sundays (9am to 3:30pm).
 This means the whole course is completed in two weeks.
-At this point you are an international certified scuba diver.
+At this point you are an international certified scuba diver with a lifetime international qualification.

 Step 4: Maximise your dive confidence, independence and local knowledge.